HR policies

 But to make the best use of social media, you and your team need to understand how to use it — and that's where a social media policy comes in.

-To most, the idea of a social media policy probably sounds quite abstract.
+To most, the idea of a social media policy probably sounds quite abstract, but it is a crucial part of your HR policies.
 After all, how can you summarise something that vast in a single document?
 But like all company policies, social media policies evolve with time, and yours is likely to shift and change as your social strategy takes shape.

 What matters is that you set out a clear approach to your social media from the get-go, as this will give you and your team both remit and confidence.
 Plus, it will give you a solid foundation for your social media strategy to grow.